 A great pair of headphones that deliver excellent comfort, isolation, and rich sound for both low and high frequencies.

 Another excellent pair of budget headphones.
-Excellent sound for the price with a comfortable fit.
+Great sound and comfortable fit.
+Plus solid build quality.

 With some fantastic options available there has never been a better time to pick up a set of headphones.
-Check out our list of the best DJ headphones available for budget-conscious DJs.
+Check out our list of the best headphones for DJing if you’re on a budget.

 Audio-Technica ATH-M30X Review